 If you have an existing scholarship account login

-This scholarship is available to children of a law enforcement officers, paramedics, or firefighters.
-The scholarship was set up to honor Officer Brian Klinefelter, who dedicated his life to his family and community.
-Brian died in the line of duty near St. Joseph, Minnesota in 1996, leaving behind a daughter, wife , parents and siblings.
+These scholarships were set up to honor Officer Brian Klinefelter, who dedicated his life to his family and community.
+Brian died in the line of duty near St. Joseph, Minnesota in 1996; leaving behind a daughter, wife, parents, and siblings.
 The family started this fund because shortly after Brian died, the community rallied around the family to make sure Brian’s daughter would eventually be able to go to college.
 The family felt it fitting to start the Brian Klinefelter Family Scholarship to assist the children of law enforcement officers, paramedics, or firefighters in their pursuit of higher education.

-- From: Albany, Annandale, Apollo, Area Learning Center, Cathedral, Elk River, Foley, Holdingford, Melrose, Monticello, Sartell, Sauk Centre, Sauk Rapids, St. Cloud Christian School, St. John’s Prep, and Technical High School
+- High school seniors or alma maters of Annandale, Apollo, Area Learning Center, Cathedral, Elk River, Foley, Holdingford, Melrose, Monticello, Sartell, Sauk Centre, Sauk Rapids, St. Cloud Christian School, St. John’s Prep, and Technical High School

 Scholarship Application Deadline: March 1

 Scholarship Application Process: Online applications only.